glredig/arc_calendar/README.markdown

 #arc_calendar
-ArcCalendar is a dynamically generated calendar that populates events via an AJAX call to your JSON API.
+ArcCalendar is a dynamically generated JavaScript calendar that populates events via an AJAX call to your JSON API.

+ArcCalendar is intended for use by entertainment providers to inform clients and fans of upcoming events & availability.

 Fully created within your `<div>` wrapper using JavaScript.

-###Technology Stack
-* JavaScript

 ###Dependencies
 * jQuery